Valparaiso University: New campus

 In June 2013, the Duesenberg Welcome Center on campus was completed for visitors coming to campus.
 The creation of this building was funded by Valparaiso University alumni, Richard and Phyllis Duesenberg.

 A new residence hall, Beacon Hall, opened in 2014.

 A "STEM village" of three new buildings will soon replace Neils Science Center and become the new home for the biology, chemistry, and physics departments.
 The first of these buildings was completed in 2017.
-Neils Science Center was erected in 1974 and includes a planetarium, greenhouse, and a now decommissioned sub-critical nuclear reactor that helped the facility receive an Atomic Energy Commission citation as a model undergraduate physics laboratory.
+Neils Science Center was erected in 1974 and includes a planetarium, greenhouse, and a now decommissioned subcritical nuclear reactor that helped the facility received an Atomic Energy Commission citation as a model undergraduate physics laboratory.
 The new 55000 sqft Center for the Sciences: Chemistry and Biochemistry opened in fall 2017.

 Academics

 Undergraduate programs

 Valparaiso is organized into five undergraduate colleges: Arts and Sciences, Business, Engineering, Nursing and Health Professions, and Christ College.

 College of Arts and Sciences

 The College of Arts and Sciences integrates liberal arts and professional development.
 It provides hands-on, undergraduate research opportunities and internships to accompany the classroom experience.
 With more than 70 academic programs in 21 departments, the College of Arts and Sciences supplies the liberal arts core for all programs.